LedgerHQ/ragger/doc/tutorial_screen.rst

 ``Ragger`` replicates these Use Cases, and provides more meaningful methods on top of them.
-Using Use Cases is very similar to Layouts; they need to be declared as attribute of a class using the :py:class:`MetaScreen` metaclass, and start with ``use_case_``:
+Using Use Cases is very similar to Layouts; they need to be declared as attribute of a class using the :class:`MetaScreen` metaclass, and start with ``use_case_``:

 .. code-block:: python